MCP HubMCP Hub

 The Model Context Protocol allows applications to provide context for LLMs in a standardized way, separating the concerns of providing context from the actual LLM interaction.
 This Go SDK implements the full MCP specification, making it easy to:

-• Build MCP clients that connect to MCP servers
+• Build MCP clients that can connect to any MCP server

 • Create MCP servers that expose resources, prompts, and tools